afkvido-development/MessageEngine/README.md

 # MessageEngine

-This is a singleplayer Java project that I made just becasue why not.
+This is a singleplayer Java project that I made just because why not.
 This is the Official Release, where things are hopefully stable and only fully approved commits.

 Looking for a more fresh/updated version?
 [Public Test Beta](https://github.com/afkvido-development/MessageEngine-PTB/tree/PublicTestBeta)